emilydolson/CSE-830-SS-22/index.md

 **Optional videos**:

-For more details on the Birthday Paradox, check out this blog post/video: https://betterexplained.com/articles/understanding-the-birthday-paradox/
+For more details on the Birthday Paradox, check out [this blog post/video](https://betterexplained.com/articles/understanding-the-birthday-paradox/)

 **In class**: Using common data structures in programming problems.